regisphilibert/rp_hugo/content/post/partials-series/part-1/index.md

 ## Partial variants

-We know that the header is only going to change 5 times, depending on the current page's `.Section`.
+We know that the header is only going to change five times, depending on the current page's `.Section`.
 We therefor need to tell Hugo to cache a different `variant` of the partial depending on this factor.

 Contrary to `partial`, `partialCached` list of arguments is not limited to context.

-While the first two arguments remains the path and the context, any subsequent one will be treated as variants.

 In our simple use case, the obvious variant is the current page `.Section` so we can drop this: